benjaminenke/homepage/content/sections/aboutme.md

 [Curriculum Vitae](/pdf/Enke_cv.pdf)

 My research is in behavioral and experimental economics, with frequent applications in political and cultural economics.
 My work focuses on two lines of inquiry.
 First, experimental work on the micro-foundations of bounded rationality in belief formation and choice.
-Second, experimental and survey-based research on heterogeneity in moral universalism (and cultural variation more generally).
+Second, experimental and survey-based research on moral universalism (and cultural variation more generally).

 I received my Ph.D. in 2016 from the University of Bonn and subsequently joined Harvard's Economics Department as Assistant Professor.
 Currently, I also serve as Associate Editor at the Journal of the European Economic Association.